Tailwind CSS tutorial for graph visualization

 Get started with ReGraph

-cd tailwind-css-demo
+cd regraph-and-tailwind

 We include the latest version of ReGraph, downloaded from the ReGraph SDK site: